DontShaveTheYak/cloud-radar/examples/unit/hooks/README.md

 # What do these examples cover?

-The two subdirectories here, `resources` and `template`, show the two types of "hooks" that are available for defining common checks.
+The three subdirectories here, `resources`, `stack` and `template`, show the three types of "hooks" that are available for defining common checks.

 The "hooks" functionality allows you to configure standardised tests once (for example through your `pytest` `conftest.py` file, possibly even using functions from an external library), and then each test stack you create will have your tests applied to them at the point the stack is rendered.
 In future it is planned to support a plugin system to discover these hooks through installed packages to simplify this configuration.